 There are six motions a boat can make and some are more likely than others to make people seasick.
 Imagine drawing a line down the middle of the boat from bow to stern and another line from side to side, and finally a third line straight up from the center of the boat.
 The boat can move up and down, side to side, and forward and aft in the direction of each axis.
 It can also swing or rotate on each axis.
 Two motions per axis equals six motions total: surge, roll, pitch, sway, heave, and yaw.

 Which boat motions most commonly make people seasick?

-While all the above boat motions can cause seasickness, roll is the most significant factor in terms of motion sickness, which probably won’t surprise anyone who’s spent much time in a boat.
+While all of the above boat motions can cause seasickness, roll is the most significant factor, which probably won’t surprise anyone who’s spent much time in a boat.
 Another big factor is sway, the side-to-side motion.
 You don’t notice sway so much; it can be subtle, but it can really affect people.
 It’s not so much the degree of motion—how many degrees the boat rolls or how many feet (or meters) it moves in sway— that affects seasickness, but the combination of angle, frequency and acceleration of that movement.
 If you can reduce the degree and acceleration of the roll, you can go a long way towards reducing the incidence of seasickness.

 What other factors affect how quick or sudden the motion of the boat is?

 The hull design – combined with the wave’s size, shape and time between waves (frequency) – makes a big difference in how a boat feels and behaves.
 For example, a narrow, round-bottom boat (e.g. a sailboat) and a wide, flat-bottom boat (e.g. a powerboat) behave quite differently.
 You might think the flat-bottom boat would be more stable, and in smooth water, it is, but that also means it will hug the surface of the wave more readily in longer waves and that makes it harder to stabilize.